 Assessment Fee: $495

-From time to time, writers require clarification/further discussion with a reader with regard to the assessment of their project.
+From time to time, writers require clarification or further discussion with an assessor with regard to the feedback on their project.
 A follow-up consultation (45 mins over the phone or 60 mins face-to-face) is available for an additional fee.
 Not all assessors will be available for this service.

 Phone Consultation Fee: $110